chzerv/ansible-role-security/docs/auto-updates.md

 **Note:** The configurations for `unattended-upgrades`, `dnf-automatic` and `yum-cron` are in `templates/etc/apt/apt.conf.d/`, `templates/etc/dnf/` and `templates/etc/yum`, respectively.
 For any changes that cannot be done through the defined Ansible variables, feel free to change those templates.

+**Note2:** Automatic updates are only available for RedHat and Debian based systems.
+Auto-updating Archlinux seems like a risk.

 ```yaml
 security_autoupdates_enabled: true
 ```